 But then I got the devastating news – a doctor – we’ll call him, “He Who Must Not Be Named,” wrote three little letters in his report regarding his prognosis – CTE.
 I spent the next week weeping, trying not to melt, but melting just the same.
 I thought it was the end.
-I’d heard so much about this one or that one dying, only to find out they had CTE.
+I’d heard so much about this player or that one dying, only to find out they had CTE.
 It was all over the news.

 I wasn’t ready for that – I was only just getting to a point where I was remembering the correct names for things, cooking more than one item at a time, so meals were not being served in shifts (Rice – then meat – then vegetable).
 I had only begun to start being able to take a five-minute drive without falling out of the car to lay prostrate at our destination, heaving my guts out.
 (I know – a little graphic- I did warn you about the flair for the dramatic.)

 If I am permitted two straws in this story – that diagnosis was the second.
 It broke my heart.
 It broke my resolve.
 It broke my spirit.

 Thankfully, I didn’t have to rely on my spirit alone.

 Near the end of that week, while weeping once again at the thought of my imminent death, an idea so loud it was almost audible bounded into my mind, “What does he know?”
 It was a Punchanello moment.
 This man’s dots meant nothing if the woodcarver said they were meaningless.
 He didn’t know what was in my head – he couldn’t see.
 His diagnosis was worthless.
 I knew then what that silly doctor didn’t, God knew what he didn’t, and all things were possible through Him.

 Hope For The Future